All About Mental Health Counselors

 Job Description & Duties Counsel with emphasis on prevention.
 Work with individuals and groups to promote optimum mental and emotional health.
 May help individuals deal with issues associated with addictions and substance abuse; family, parenting, and marital problems; stress management; self-esteem; and aging.

-List of Mental Health Counselor Job Duties
+Mental Health Counselor Responsibilities

 - Assess patients for risk of suicide attempts.

-Qualities of a Mental Health Counselor
+Skills Needed to be a Mental Health Counselor

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.